-Manufacturing risk management plays an integral part in the acquisition of all weapon systems throughout their entire life cycle.
-MRL criteria should be used in source selection to assess the manufacturing maturity and risk of each offer.
+Manufacturing risk management plays an integral part in the acquisition of all weapon systems throughout their entire life cycle.(16) MRL criteria should be used in source selection to assess the manufacturing maturity and risk of each offer.
 If multiple prototypes are used in a down-select process for the next phase of acquisition, assessments based on MRL criteria should be performed on each configuration to provide critical knowledge of manufacturing maturity and risk of each prototype.
 Delivering weapon systems in a timely and cost-effective manner is not possible if risks are not well managed.

 Manufacturing risk management is based on an understanding of the reasons why systems have not or will not meet MRL targets and a determination of the associated impact throughout the life cycle.
-This effort highlights areas needing management attention and helps ensure successful execution and transition of the program/project16 into the next phase.
-When targets are not met, the program should develop and implement a Manufacturing Maturation Plan (MMP)17 to ensure the appropriate level of maturity will be achieved at the next decision point.
+This effort highlights areas needing management attention and helps ensure successful execution and transition of the program/project(17) into the next phase.
+When targets are not met, the program should develop and implement a Manufacturing Maturation Plan (MMP)(18) to ensure the appropriate level of maturity will be achieved at the next decision point.

 While MRLs show a natural progression of manufacturing maturity throughout the acquisition life cycle, the progressions are not all equal (one of the reasons why focusing on MRL numbers is a poor practice).
 There may be significant risks in achieving the next level of maturity even when a program is maturing on schedule.
 Although assessments of manufacturing readiness assist a program to effectively and efficiently mature the manufacturing process, they must be integrated with program objectives and constraints within the overall systems engineering environment.
-In
+In addition, MRLs can increase or decrease as a result of changes to the facility, processes, suppliers, design, etc. Such changes do not necessarily mean greater or lesser risk.
+For example, lowering the current

-15 The acquisition life cycle is defined by the acquisition management system.
+&lt;sup>16 The acquisition life cycle is defined by the acquisition management system.

-The term "program" refers to an acquisition program.
-The term "project" refers to any technology development effort (ranging from basic research to advanced component development and prototypes) prior to the establishment of a program in the acquisition life cycle even though an acquisition program office is often formed prior to that point in time.
+&lt;sup>17 The term "program" refers to an acquisition program-of record.
+The term "project" refers to any technology development effort (ranging from basic research to advanced component development and prototypes) prior to the establishment of a program-of record in the acquisition life cycle even though an acquisition program office is often formed prior to that point in time.

-17 The MMP addresses the manufacturing risk and provides a mitigation plan for each risk area.
+&lt;sup>18 The MMP addresses the manufacturing risk and provides a mitigation plan for each risk area.
 See section 5 of this Deskbook.